2023 P&T Competition

 Responses to questions must be shared with all teams and team members, so as not to advantage or disadvantage any one team.

-AMCP Foundation distributes national judging criteria to all student Competition Coordinators and P&T Competition Advisors as part of the official competition materials.
+AMCP Foundation distributes judging criteria in the form of scoring matrixes to all student Competition Coordinators and P&T Competition Advisors as part of the official competition materials.
 Schools are free to modify these criteria as desired for local competitions.
 Many schools choose to use the judging criteria as provided, because they reflect the criteria used for the national competition.

 Instructions for preparing your entry are provided in the P&T Competition Case Study and Team Assignments document.
 Be sure to follow these instructions carefully.